 To find out when the next edition become available, or to keep up with all the latest local news and market updates, you can follow us on Facebook. http://facebook.com/vallabeachmarkets

 The market is an initiative of the Valla Beach Community Association to raise money for the protection, repairs and positive growth of Valla Beach along with creating an avenue for networking and bringing the community together for good times and great bargains.

-The markets contribute funds towards an estimated $40,000 for projects at Anderson Park and we are now three quarters of the way there.
-We have already outlaid over $15,000 towards a childrens playground and seating and our next target is the provision of cricket nets and exercise equipment there.
+The markets contribute funds towards projects at Anderson Park and we are now almost there.
+We have already outlaid over $15,000 towards a childrens playground and seating, and have recently installed shading over the playground at a cost in the region of $26,500.

 We are also working with TAFE Furniture Design students to erect some custom seating at various locations around Valla and Valla Beach.
 For more details see our Community News page.